 CREATE INTERACTIVE MAPS

-CSV2GEO provides live conversion of batch addresses into geographic coordinates
+CSV2GEO provides live conversion of worldwide batch addresses into geographic coordinates

 (address to lat long) or turn coordinates into a well formatted address